 Tea Zone Thai Tea Leaves

-🎯 Best for: Thai iced tea preparation, Mixing with milk and sweetened condensed milk
+🎯 Best for: Thai iced tea, prepared with milk or sweetened condensed milk, Replicating restaurant-style Thai tea at home

 🍃 Flavor Profile